rogue07/Raspberry-Pi-Access-Control-System/README.md

 RFID Reader: Adafruit pn532

-The wiring diagram is the .jpg file.
+The wiring diagram is included, wiring_diagram.jpg

 The system uses GPIO 12 for relay control.
 The wiring diagram I went with is for SPI.